slayaglez/slayaglez/README.md

 My hobbies are doing **MMA, videogames and Rock'n'Roll**, more specifically, I've practiced Brazilian Jiu-Jitsu and Karate, I'm a big fan of *Fromsoftware* games and I love *Extremoduro* or *Marea*, which are spanish Rock bands.
 I also love gastronomy, since I've been a waiter for a couple of years and know a lot about high quality wines and meats from different parts of the Mediterranean.

-> El valor de un hombre no es más grande que sus ambiciones.
+> Todo lo que escuchamos es una opinión, no un hecho.
+Todo lo que vemos es una perspectiva, no la verdad.
 > >  -Marco Aurelio

 <br>